• Skip to primary navigation

 While I highly recommend getting apples from your local farmers market, that isn't always possible.
 I don't want you missing out on tasty pies, so I bought a bunch of varieties at the grocery store to test as well.

-Braeburn and Golden Delicious should be available at most grocery stores when in season (in October, November, and December) and are two of my favorite apples for pie.
+Braeburn and Golden Delicious should be available at most grocery stores when in season (in October, November, and December) and are two the best apples for pie.

 But here are a few other nationally-distributed options that make good pies as well.